Frequently Asked Questions

 When it comes to your larger group photos, all we need is a little indoor space to work with.
 I have lights with me at all times, with light stands and light shaping tools in the car so even if your group photos are inside, they'll still look stunning.

 The final option of course is to fully embrace the rain.
-Take a look at the photo from Jacqui & Howard's wedding (below) for example.
-It was pouring with rain, and freezing cold.
-Their attitude?
-"We're only going to do this once, so let's go for it!"
+Take a look at the photo below from one of my favourite wedding venues, Bredenbury Court Barns.

 Do you edit all of our photos?